amyazdan/Adhd-detection-ML-algorithms/README.md

 ## Usage

-The main code for this project is available in the `adhd.ipynb` Jupyter Notebook.
+The main code for this project is available in the `ADHD/ADHD/ADHD_CODE.ipynb` Jupyter Notebook.
 You can open it using Jupyter or Google Colab to run the code and experiment with different configurations.